emanjavacas/bntl/README.md

 ## Vectorization

 To use the vectorization service (code living in vectorizer/), it needs to be started in a separate process.
-Its config details are in settings_vectorizer.toml, which are used from within the db.py and the app.py file.
+Its config details are in settings_vectorizer.toml.

+The process is started using the vectorizer/server.py, which spawns a separate FastAPI server.

 The vectors are generated and stored into a MongoDB before being passed over to the main process to be indexed with the QDrant DB.

+# Front End

+Documentation for the Front End should go into the help page (WIP).

+## Admin functionality

+In order manage the database, two password-protected routes have been implemented.
+The password is set upon deployment using the settings.toml file.

+### Uploading documents
+The first one is /upload, which can be used to upload rdf files as they are downloaded from Zotero.
+This route allows the admin to upload multiple files and monitor the status of the files.
+The app processes uploaded files, parses them and indexes the resulting documents.
+The process takes care of discarding duplicates and extracting information needed to enable querying functionality.
+If documents need to be deleted, the admin can drop all database information (erasing the index), and upload it again.
+This is not a costly process and is also relatively quick.

+### Vectorizing the database
+In order to enable vector search, the admin can use the /vectorize route.
+Clicking on the provided button will start a vectorization process that will generate vectors for all the documents, and store them in a vector database for quick search.
+This process is costly and may take a few hours (depending on the size of the database).
+We use a caching system to avoid recomputing vectors for documents that have already been indexed before (based on the actual document text and not the document id).
+This means that incremental vectorizations will be quick, since only the newly added documents will have to be computed.

+The logic for selecting the document text to be indexed is in the function convert_to_text inside bntl/utils.py.